 For skijoring, you must have a park pass, kit, and your dog at the ready.
 Algonquin Park in Ontario welcomes all of your furry friends to try this activity out from December to March.
 A day pass is $17 and kits are sold for $110 at Algonquin Outfitters Huntsville.

-March and April present the perfect time to view fawning polar bears in majestic, snow filled surroundings.
+March and April present an opportune time to view the polar bears in their natural and majestic surroundings.
 Travelers will find their way to Nunavut, Canada, from March 27 to April 4.
 For $14,995 CAD, adventure seekers will explore on daily journeys, snap photos of nature’s incredible moments, watch the Northern Lights light up the sky, and spend the evenings in Arctic Kingdom’s tented safari camp.

 An authentic, traditional Canadian winter experience lies just around the corner at Iqaluit, Nunavut with the Winter – Arctic Discovery adventure through Inukpak Outfitting.
 Guests will experience dog sledding through the tundra, venturing by snowmobile into the winter wilds, building an igloo, watching the Aurora Borealis, and interacting with the locals and their beautiful town.

 Inukpak Outfitting, leader in Arctic tourism, is in Nunavut, Canada where the Winter – Arctic Discovery begins.
 The excursion is $3,275 per person and is available to experience from December to June.
 You will be awe-struck by every second of the adventure.

 Black Feather’s Floe Edge Expeditions offer so many exciting winter adventures to those searching for a true experience.
 Guests can cross country ski or kayak to partake in the beauties of nature and wildlife, photograph polar bears and the like for unforgettable memories, and stay comfortable at a base camp at the end of each adventurous day.